 Employment tribunals are a nightmare for all concerned.
 It’s just a lose-lose, whatever the outcome.
 Since fees were abolished, tribunals have increased by 90%, which is going to be a concern for any business owner.
 Not only does litigation cost a bomb, but the repercussions of reputational damage can also go on and on.
 And that’s even if you win.
 Word of mouth counts for a lot.

 For an employee to take a grievance to this stage, something has gone drastically wrong.
 If you get your HR house in order, you’ll have done everything you can to shield yourself.
 And this needs to be in place right from the recruitment stage.

 So, this takes us full circle.
-How are you going to attract the top talent if you have a reputation characterised by employee grievance?
+How will you attract top talent if you have a reputation characterised by employee grievances?